moses-shenassa/custom-gpt-prompt-systems/boxing-analysis-system/rubric.md

 # Boxing Analysis Rubric

 This rubric defines the evaluation categories the model must use when analyzing a boxing match.
 It ensures consistency, prevents drift, and provides a repeatable structure for technical predictions.

+For each category, the analyst should think through the listed dimensions and use them to support the final forecast.

+---

 ## 1. Technical Profile